Grant Opportunities

 start new programs; or

-make purchases for needed equipment, supplies, or training
+make purchases for needed equipment, supplies, or training.

 Priority consideration will be given to nonprofits demonstrating strong management and a proven track record of accomplishments.